-Note: A method for plotting the complementary cumulative distribution function is described in Australian National Committee on Large Dams (ANCOLD) Guidelines on Risk Assessment, Appendix I.
+Note: A method for determining the F-N plot on the graph is described in Australian National Committee on Large Dams (ANCOLD) Guidelines on Risk Assessment, Appendix I.

-(3) The societal risk rating is the highest value on the complementary cumulative distribution function line plotted on the graph in accordance with 2 (2) above.
+(3) The societal risk rating is the highest value on the line plotted on the graph in accordance with 2 (2) above.